MalteBrunn/fa19/README.md

-# fa2017 repository
+# Ferienakademie 2019, course 5

-This is the Git repository for the course 5 of the Ferienakademie 2017.
+This is the Git repository for the course 5 "[Let's Play!
+Simulated Physics for Games](https://www.ferienakademie.de/kurse-2019/kurs-5/)" of the Ferienakademie 2019 in Sarntal.

 ## Build